TiredOfEverything/TTS-4-Chrome/README.md

 To accomplish this, inspiration was heavily taken from Microsoft Edge's own Text-To-Speech system.

+**This uses voices installed on your operating system.**
+Instructions for enabling MS Edge voices are pending.

 ## How to Use It

 ### Quick Start